LadybirdBrowser/ladybird/Documentation/CodingStyle.md

 int get_count() const; // Returns m_the_count.
 ```

-Precede getters that return values through out arguments with the word "get".
+Precede getters that return values throughout arguments with the word "get".

 ###### Right: